I created a free marketing plan recently for a plastic surgeon based in Harley street.

 Rather than see competitors as a threat, I followed most of my competitors in the London area and made a Twitter list for them.
 This way I can get ideas about what promotions they are offering, which potential customers I can engage with and who to follow.

 Most of my competitors have been in the freelance marketing scene for a number of years which makes them the PERFECT candidates to learn from.
-I check which of their posts received the most engagement, which blog posts had the most shares and look to recreate that using my own products – then i follow all THEIR followers and engage with them.
-Do you need someone to take control of your Twitter account and start promoting your brand?
-Click here!
+I check which of their posts received the most engagement, which blog posts had the most shares and look to recreate that using my own products – then I follow all THEIR followers and engage with them.

-I’ve spent hours, weeks, months trying to source the best blogging templates, the best marketing bloggers, HOW to add calls to action in a blog post, you name it, and last year, a business blog I created literally blew up and we doubled our traffic within 6 months without paid ads.
+I’ve spent hours, weeks, months trying to source the best blogging templates, the best marketing bloggers, HOW to add calls to action in a blog post, you name it, and last year, a business blog I created literally blew up and we doubled our traffic within 6 months without paid ads – it took A LOT of marketing though!

-The issue with paying for ads is that the moment you stop the paid ad, you lose your potential customer whereas blogging is free and in the long term can really increase your organic traffic.
-In fact, I DOUBLED my last clients traffic simply by creating 2 blog posts a week all under 500 words!
-If you need help with creating a blog click here!
+The issue with paying for ads is that the moment you stop the paid ad, you lose your potential customer where as blogging is free and in the long term can really increase your organic traffic.
+In fact, I doubled my last clients traffic by creating 2-3 blog posts a week all under 500 words and you can do it too, it just takes time and effort.

 Not sure how to blog?
 Simply take a look at my tips below